KhronosGroup/SPIRV-Tools/README.md

 The project contains a number of tests, used to drive development and ensure correctness.
 The tests are written using the [googletest](https://github.com/google/googletest) framework.
 The `googletest` source is not provided with this project.
+There are two ways to enable
+tests:
+* If SPIR-V Tools is configured as part of an enclosing project, then the enclosing project should configure `googletest` before configuring SPIR-V Tools.
-Download the `googletest` source into the `<spirv-dir>/external/googletest` directory before configuring and building the project.
+* If SPIR-V Tools is configured as a standalone project, then download the `googletest` source into the `<spirv-dir>/external/googletest` directory before configuring and building the project.

 *Note*: You must use a version of googletest that includes [a fix](https://github.com/google/googletest/pull/612) for